Blastguy/SpoilerAlert/README.md

-# SpoilerAlert
-HackGT 2020 Project

-## Don’t Spoil on Me
+# Don’t Spoil on Me
 Your new favorite site to thwart spoilers!

 ## Inspiration